rhashimoto/browser-test-echo/README.md

 If you want to debug a browser test interactively in a browser, note that you can simply bypass Jest and load the HTML file directly.
-Use `yarn web-dev-server --node-resolve --preserve-symlinks` to launch the server manually.
+Use `yarn web-dev-server --node-resolve --preserve-symlinks` to launch the server manually (add `--watch` to trigger a browser reload when dependent files change).

 ## Caveats
 ES6 module support is not complete or stable in Jest and Nodejs,